GyldendalDigital/kobber/packages/kobber-components/README.md

 Most components should be defined as `extends LitElement` (or `extends ShoelaceElement`).
 Extending `StyledLitElement` is only for components that need to be able to be styled in several ways.

+### Style components

+Styling across the shadow dom barrier is restricted.
+To circumvent this, we use attributes that can be made into a components' internal styles.

+#### Prefer data-attributes over class names

+Use data-attributes as selectors for components' styling.
+These are more semantic and readable than class names.

+##### Background on CSS selectors

+By using class names, one often ends up with [loose class names](https://csswizardry.com/2012/11/code-smells-in-css/#loose-class-names) that do not make sense without first knowing the whole component code.
+To cope with this, it is possible to use class name conventions like [BEM](https://bem-cheat-sheet.9elements.com/) to add semantics to CSS Selectors.
+With BEM, you often end up with multiple class names that are long strings, reducing readability.
+Using data-attributes solves this problem more elegantly.

 ### Publish components

 After creating a new component, do the following steps to expose it to the world: